 Unfortunate locals were caught up in the mayhem.
-Olga and David Carnegie were getting married on the Saturday of the rioting at a church on Brixton Road.
+Olga and David Carnegie, a black couple, were getting married on the Saturday of the rioting at a church on Brixton Road.
 Their wedding service was punctuated by the sounds of sirens in the distance and as they made their way to the reception venue their path was blocked by a line of policemen.
 The police let them through but warned them that they weren’t responsible for what happened after that.
 A short while into their wedding party an arson attack ended the festivities and the building was evacuated.
 Olga returned the next day to assess the damage and found that the food had gone off in the heat and all the presents had been stolen.

 Their pent up anger now reaching its full voice the rioters rampaged through the streets.
 They had full control of Railton Road.
 Overturned cars were burning on the streets.
 Wheelie bins were set alight and sent rolling towards the police lines.
 An abandoned bus was commandeered by the rioters and driven towards a police line.
 Shops and schools and off-licences were petrol bombed and went up in flames.
 A notorious pub was burnt to the ground on account of its white owner never letting black people enter the premises.
 The iconic ‘Welcome to Brixton’ sign on the railway bridge over Brixton Road stood smoking and in flames above the violence.
 Barriers were set up across the streets and set on fire in an attempt to stop the advance of the police lines.
 Small groups of rioters lured chasing police down narrow streets where they were met by a mass of rioters hurling bombs and bricks in their direction.
 The rioters were determined that the police were not going to take their territory away from them.